-If you have an RV type tachometer or a later RVI unit please see separate instructions available on our website.
+RV type tachometers have "RV" marked in small lettering on the dial.
+If you have an RVI type tachometer please see the instructions for that model available on our website.

 Kit Contents

 - Replacement rear circuit board and wiring

 - 2 x wire connectors

 - Template for drilling wiring hole.